Dirkster99/TreeLib/README.md

   Console.WriteLine(item.GetPath());
 }
 ```
-Following this pattern leads to a clear cut seperation of traversal algorithm versus operations
+Following this pattern leads to a clear-cut separation of traversal algorithm versus operations
 performed on each tree node.

 The project in this repository contains a demo console project to demo its usage in more detail.

-# Suported Generic Traversal Methods
+# Supported Generic Traversal Methods

 ## Breadth First
 ### Level Order